ChenXiao61/Img_augmentor/README.md

 ## Integration with Keras using Generators
 Augmentor can be used as a replacement for Keras' augmentation functionality.
 Augmentor can create a generator which produces augmented data indefinitely, according to the pipeline you have defined.
 See the following notebooks for details:

-- Reading images from a local directory, augmenting them at run-time, and using a generator to pass the generated stream of images to a Keras convolutional neural network, see [`Augmentor_Keras.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Augmentor_Keras.ipynb)
+- Reading images from a local directory, augmenting them at run-time, and using a generator to pass the augmented stream of images to a Keras convolutional neural network, see [`Augmentor_Keras.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Augmentor_Keras.ipynb)
 - Augmenting data in-memory (in array format) and using a generator to pass these new images to the Keras neural network, see [`Augmentor_Keras_Array_Data.ipynb`](https://github.com/mdbloice/Augmentor/blob/master/notebooks/Augmentor_Keras_Array_Data.ipynb)

 ## Main Features